 - Pre-independent play routine (get toys in the room read, set timer, hugs and kisses, etc)

 Routines are usually meant to be simple and don’t need to take much time.
-You are probably already doing them without even realizing it!
+You can even use these printable routine cards to get your toddler to follow a routine without help!

 Want more on toddlers?